 To collaborate in Microsoft Teams is a real blessing.
 You can integrate so many services, even none Microsoft services such as other file storage services and many more, but from my point of view there is one catch with Microsoft Teams: Your users need to understand Office 365 Groups, SharePoint, OneDrive and all the integrated services first to have a benefit and use Microsoft Teams in the right way.
 So don’t start off with Teams.
 Use the services like OneDrive first, then introduce SharePoint, Microsoft Forms, Stream or other services and to sum it up, use Microsoft Teams!

 I hope you liked this article.
 I know, I haven’t published an article in a while, but to be honest, I didn’t enjoy writing articles anymore and did some articles because I had the feeling “I need to write this”.
 This is why I took a break.
 More articles and especially videos and quick tip videos are coming in the future.
 If you have just a question about something, get in touch via my social networks (Twitter, Facebook and YouTube) and I try to create short video answers if possible.
-What do you think about an Instagram account where I publish Office 365 services on mobile only?
 Let me know!

 Until the next time, don’t be AFRAIT